rohansinghwow/travel-list-react/README.md

 - Default state is used for showing Loading... before Data gets fetched
 - Conditional rendering and substring() method used for Readmore feature
 - Filter array method used for remove a card from the list by comparing id and current id
+- length method on state is used for determing the cards left

 # Features
 - Remove a card by pressing Not interested
 - Press Readmore button to expand the info
 - Press Refesh Button to get the original data back
+- Number of cards left shown